Milton (CDP), New Hampshire

-Milton is a census-designated place (CDP) and the primary village in the town of Milton, Strafford County, New Hampshire, United States.
+Milton is a census-designated place (CDP) and the primary village in the town of Milton, New Hampshire, United States.
 The population of the CDP was 593 at the 2020 census, out of 4,482 in the entire town.

 Geography

 The CDP is in the southeastern part of the town of Milton, on the west side of the Salmon Falls River, which forms the New Hampshire–Maine state line.
 The CDP extends north (upriver) to the outlet of Milton Pond, and south (downriver) to the head of Spaulding Pond.
 The western limit of the CDP follows a power line that passes through forested land just west of the village.

 New Hampshire Route 125 is the main road through the CDP, leading north 6 mi to its terminus at Union and south 7 mi to the center of Rochester.
 New Hampshire Route 75 has its eastern terminus in the southern part of the CDP and leads west 4 mi to Farmington.
 New Hampshire Route 16 (the Spaulding Turnpike) passes just west of the CDP, with access from Exit 17 (Route 75).
 Route 16 leads north 55 mi to North Conway and south 30 mi to Portsmouth.

 According to the U.S. Census Bureau, the Milton CDP has a total area of 2.1 sqkm, of which 4419 sqm are water, comprising 0.21% of the CDP.
 Via the Salmon Falls River, Milton is part of the Piscataqua River watershed, reaching the Atlantic Ocean at Portsmouth.